jiituu/jiituu.github.io/_pages/about.md

 ---

 My name is Jitu Ewnetu 😊, and I am currently an undergraduate student majoring in Software Engineering at Addis Ababa University.
-My academic journey is driven by a passion for technology and innovation, particularly in how these can be harnessed to address societal challenges and create meaningful change 🌍.
+My academic journey is driven by a passion for technology and innovation, particularly in how these can be harnessed to address societal challenges and create meaningful change.

 Beyond my studies, I am deeply invested in social impact and youth empowerment .
 I believe in the transformative power of technology not just as a tool for development, but as a catalyst for enabling the next generation to achieve their full potential 🚀.